 Even better, every CD up to $250,000 is insured by the NCUA (for credit unions) and the FDIC (for banks).
 That means you’ll never have to worry about losing your money in a CD or any other United States bank account.

 This predictability can also help with your financial planning.
-For instance, when you put your financial goal money in a CD, you can calculate how much money you’ll get back and use that information to see how much earlier you’ll be able to achieve your goal.
+When you put your financial goal money in a CD, you can calculate how much money you’ll get back based on the annual percentage yield (APY) and the CD term.

 One of the biggest obstacles to saving money is the never-ending stream of temptations.
 When you put money in a CD, though, you’re ensuring you won’t spend that money, at least not until the CD matures.
 This is a great way to help you build up your emergency fund, save for your financial goals and make sure you’re spending money on the things that are actually important to you.